 Several resources are available to you if you question the assessed value of your property or have come across an error in your notice.

-Financial property tax assistance is available for low-income seniors.
+Financial property tax assistance is available for seniors.

 Assessment and taxation information for multi- and non-residential property owners.